soundz77/Node.js-MUD-text-adventure/README.md

 # The beginnings of a Multi User Dungeon\*

-*(A multiplayer, text-based adventure game).
+\*(A multiplayer, text-based adventure game).

 ## Setup

 Start by renaming example.env to .env.
 Add a port, environment and a session secret.
 Npm install the required packages, and start with npm start (or npm run dev), which runs src/app.js.

 The game currently includes very basic location descriptions, a number of monster types and artifacts.
-Change settings in src/game/gameData/game1.js to add/improve room descriptions, monsters and artifacts.
+Change settings in src/game/gameData/gameData.js to add/improve room descriptions, monsters and artifacts.
 The chance of a monster having an artifact (which it drops when killed) and the chances of artifacts being placed in a particular location can also be set in gameData.

 ## Gameplay